chsasank/chsasank.github.io/_posts/Deep Learning/2019-08-31-deep-learning-image-features.md

 ---
 layout: post
-title: Introducing Python Package to Extract Deep Learning Features
+title: Simple Python Package to Extract Deep Learning Features
 ---

 Ever wanted to do a hacky computer vision project?
 But you don't want to invest time on learning/using complicated deep learning libraries like PyTorch or TensorFlow?
 Enter [`image_features`](https://github.com/chsasank/image_features):